Adjust

 Thomas Aquinas

-Saint Thomas Aquinas (ca. 1225-1274) was an Italian Catholic priest of the Dominican order, philosopher, and theologian known for his Summa Theologiae.
-He was canonized by Pope John XXII in 1323 and declared Doctor of the Church by Pope Pius V in 1567.
+Saint Thomas Aquinas (ca. 1225-1274) was an Italian Catholic priest and philosopher.
+He is known for the Summa Theologiae, was canonized by John XXII in 1323, and declared church doctor by Pius V in 1567.

 God is known by natural knowledge through the images of his effects.